Housing and Homelessness

-As Trump has proposed eliminating funding for healthcare programs for seniors and low-income families, working with Project Open Hand and the “Food is Medicine” coalition, I helped to champion a new healthy food pilot program in our state budget to provide medically tailored meals that meet the nutritional needs of low-income residents living with serious health conditions, such as cancer, HIV/AIDS, diabetes, heart failure or renal disease.
+Working with Project Open Hand and the “Food is Medicine” coalition, I helped to champion a new healthy food pilot program in our state budget to provide medically tailored meals that meet the nutritional needs of low-income residents living with serious health conditions, such as cancer, HIV/AIDS, diabetes, heart failure or renal disease.
 Similar programs in other states have been shown to cut health care costs in half.

 Education & Economic Justice